Master of Business Administration – Marketing and International Management | Antonine University

 Job Prospects

-The jobs targeted by this program comprise the following management responsibilities and functions:
+The jobs targeted by this program include the following management responsibilities and functions:

-• business and strategic planning;
+• Business and strategic planning

-• management consultancy.
+• Sales management

 Program Structure